-The main purpose of Gyeonghuigung was to be a secondary royal villa for the king during daily excursions and also used during times of emergency.
+Gyeonghuigung Palace, one of five grand palaces built during the Joseon Dynasty, served as a secondary royal villa for the king during daily excursions.
+It was also used as a place of shelter during times of emergency.
 For over 200 years, ten kings resided at this location.

 In the 1990s, reconstruction work was started to restore the decayed royal residence to its former glory.
 Though many of the gates and halls have since been restored, it still looks very different from its original design and features.
 In 2002, the area was reopened to the public.